daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2015-06-10-the-dead-gulch-funded.markdown

 ---
 layout: post
-title: "The Dead Gulch Adventure Funded, and Will Include A Short by Dane"
+title: "The Dead Gulch Adventure Funded, and Will Include a Short by Dane"
 description: "The Dead Gulch was funded has reached a funding goal to include a short story from Dane."
 custom_excerpt: "The Dead Gulch adventure, a new RPG module set in the world of Uteria, is now funded and has reached a funding goal to include a short story written by me..."
 ---